 Alice is inside today.
-Usually she’s on the balcony of my 5th floor apartment, but the 97° heat and sharp gusts of northeast wind make that perilous.
-This Super Moon zonal geranium* (aka pelargonium), which came from a small cutting given to me by a neighbor, is a symbol of hope.
+I don’t usually name plants but this one reminds me of the resilient lead played by Ellen Burstyn in the movie Alice Doesn’t Live Here Anymore.
+Usually Alice is on the balcony of my 5th floor apartment; the 97° heat and sharp gusts of northeast wind make that perilous.
+This Super Moon zonal geranium* (aka pelargonium), which came from a small cutting given to me by a dear neighbor, is a symbol of hope in the pandemic.
 She is over a foot tall despite the smoke pollution, fierce arid winds and heat in this unprecedented summer, my first in California.
 Alice is determined; she is producing brilliant blooms the color of Revlon Fire & Ice lipstick, so popular in 1952, when it burst on the scene proclaiming that women should wear make up for themselves and not just for men.
-The color was a favorite of Jane Hall whose transformation into a glamour girl has been the subject of much of this blog.
+The color was a favorite of Jane Hall whose transformation from a scrappy tomboy into a glamour girl has been the subject of some of this blog.

 I am intrigued by how each sepal enclosing petals rises on its stamen and opens up slowly, tentatively, until several small flowers become what seems to be one splendid bloom.
 Out of many, one.
-Alice is joined by a pot of pink pelargoniums, a gardenia plant, and numerous little succulents in window boxes.
+Alice is joined by a pot of pink pelargoniums and numerous little succulents in window boxes.
 These are some of my new friends.
-Smiling faces of old friends appear in pictures on a bulletin board to remind me of all the people I miss from another lifetime.
+Smiling faces of old friends appear in pictures on a bulletin board to remind me of all the people I left in another life 3000 miles away.

 This post is to send heartfelt wishes to my readers for good health and serenity as our strife-ridden nation enters a time in which we must find more common ground.
 Our survival depends on it.
 Perhaps we may learn something from Alice.